-- a) Where a Competitors' Briefing is held, the time and place will be stipulated in the SR's, Final Instructions or by a Bulletin published on the Electronic Notice Board.
-The Organisers may issue binding verbal instructions, and/or changes to the road book at the briefing. - b) Attendance at Competitors' Briefings is compulsory for all competitors, and they will be required to sign an attendance register.
+- 2.9.1 Where a Competitors' Briefing is held, the time and place will be stipulated in the SR's, Final Instructions or by a Bulletin published on the Electronic Notice Board.
+The Organisers may issue binding verbal instructions, and/or changes to the road book at the briefing. - 2.9.2 Attendance at Competitors' Briefings is compulsory for all competitors, and they will be required to sign an attendance register.
 Any competitor who fails to sign the attendance register at the time that is collected will be deemed not to have attended the Competitors' Briefing.
-GCR 87 (viii) & ART 20.1 (a) (ii)
+GCR 87 (viii) & ART 20.1.1 (b).

-2.10 Monitoring Tools
+2.10 Monitoring tools